 Zion National Park in the fall is the best time for moderate temperatures and ideal hiking conditions, especially from September through November.

 We enjoy going to Zion National Park in the winter when there are fewer crowds, but some trails may close immediately following a snow storm.

 Zion National Park is open to visitors twenty-four hours day, every day of the year.
 You will want to check the website because some services and facilities do close or reduce hours during parts of the year.

-The weather at Zion National Park is incredibly varied.
+The Zion National Park weather is incredibly varied.
 During the summer season, temperatures can rise to well over a 100 degrees Fahrenheit.
 Therefore, hikers should avoid hiking during the middle of the day and opt instead to visit the park either early in the morning or late in the evening.